Actipro/WPF-Controls/Documentation/topics/shared/windows-serialization.md

 There are countless cases where it is useful to persist a hierarchy of data to XML that can be saved and reloaded later.

 One example of this is storing the layout of a customizable control such as a [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar), where the end user can reorder and show/hide panes.
-The layout needs to be saved and restored between application sessions so that their customizations are kept in tact.
+The layout needs to be saved and restored between application sessions so that their customizations are kept intact.

 The Shared Library has a complete framework for supporting easy serialization and deserialization of a hierarchy of objects (such as layout data) to XML.
-The framework uses a standard `XmlSerializer` to do the actual conversion to and from XML but the framework numerous extra features, such as that ability to save/load to various targets like `Stream`s, strings, etc.  It also can fire an event any time an object is serialized or deserialized, allowing you to easily store and retrieve custom data anywhere in the serialized output.
+The framework uses a standard `XmlSerializer` to do the actual conversion to and from XML, but the framework has numerous extra features, such as that ability to save/load to various targets like `Stream`s, strings, etc.  It also can fire an event any time an object is serialized or deserialized, allowing you to easily store and retrieve custom data anywhere in the serialized output.

 ### Creating the Root Serializer

 The first step in creating a serializable hierarchy is making the root serializer class.

 This class should inherit the base generic [XmlSerializerBase<T, U>](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2) class.
 The first type parameter indicates the `Type` of target object represented by the second type parameter's object `Type`.
-The second type parameter indicates the `Type` of the root object that will be serialized, and must inherit [XmlObjectBase](xref:@ActiproUIRoot.Serialization.XmlObjectBase).
+The second type parameter indicates the `Type` of the root object that will be serialized and must inherit [XmlObjectBase](xref:@ActiproUIRoot.Serialization.XmlObjectBase).

 For instance [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar)'s layout serialization class, [NavigationBarLayoutSerializer](xref:@ActiproUIRoot.Controls.Navigation.Serialization.NavigationBarLayoutSerializer), is defined as: